2026 Paddy Power Stayers' Hurdle: runner-by-runner guide

 Handicaps and Hughes have been off the agenda this campaign, with Doddiethegreat running well in some of this season’s top staying hurdles without threatening to land one.

 The formbook says he cannot win but, equally, suggests he will not be discredited, especially away from soft ground.
 And given how he rose to the occasion at the Festival 12 months ago, you would not rule out the possibility of him pulling out a bit extra.
-I’ll also be keeping out an eye on a change of headgear for him.
+Blinkers going on are a positive.

 His fortunes have nosedived since his win in the Rendlesham Hurdle last year.
 Now onto his third different trainer in the space of a year.